What is UNIX

 2) Signals: Processes can send and receive signals to or from other processes or the system.
 For instance, the kill command is used to send signals, which can do more than just terminate processes.

-3) Shared memory and semaphores: Shared memory lets multiple processes access the same memory segment, while semaphores ensure safe access to shared resources.
+3) Shared memory and semaphores: Shared memory allows multiple processes to access the same memory segment, while semaphore in Operating System ensures safe access to shared resources.

 4) Sockets: For more advanced IPC, particularly over networks, sockets allow processes to communicate by sending and receiving data packets.